If your spouse had the affair, it makes sense that you would ask this question.

 Will they finally get it?

-Your spouse’s choices have turned your world upside down.
+This focus makes sense, because your spouse’s choices have turned your world upside down.

-But you cannot force another adult to become honest, remorseful, faithful, or emotionally mature.
+You cannot force another adult to become honest, remorseful, faithful, or emotionally mature.

 When you spend all your energy trying to control what you cannot control, you become more anxious, more exhausted, and more powerless.

 Personal growth is a power move because it shifts your attention back to what you can control.
+You can control how you choose to respond to their wrongful behavior.

 That is not weakness.